Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Claremont, CA

-You should have your HVAC system inspected approximately twice a year.
-Following an inspection, your technician will inform you if any services are needed.
-You should also call a technician if you notice new issues such as leaks, unusual smells, or strange noises.
+You should have your HVAC system inspected approximately twice annually.
+At the time of the inspection, your technician will tell you what services are required.
+You should also have your system inspected if you notice new issues such as strange noises, unusual smells, or leaks.
 If your home has ductwork, it should be inspected every few years.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Set your thermostat as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any door or window leaks to help keep cool air in.
+Set your thermostat as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your windows and doors to help keep cool air in.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 Other Claremont, CA Home Services